 - be domiciled in an eligible LGA for a minimum of 30 days.

-Victorian thoroughbred racing industry participants who aren’t eligible for the drought relief support package can utilise the RV post racing programs to assist with transitioning horses out of their care if so desired.
+Victorian thoroughbred racing industry participants can utilise the RV post racing programs to assist with transitioning horses out of their care if so desired.

 If you’re facing tough times and need to seek assistance, please refer to RV’s safety net resources on this page or contact RV’s equine welfare team using the contact details below.